ItsShunya/dotfiles/README.md

 To avoid these issues, it is best to keep a copy of your configuration files (*dotfiles*), or even better, have a way to easily integrate/synchronise these dotfiles in any machine.

 # Installation
+Clone this repository with its submodules (**important!**), unlike many other **dotfiles managers**, with *dotbot* it is not necessary to clone the repository into your `$HOME`, as it uses [*symlinks*](https://en.wikipedia.org/wiki/Symbolic_link) to replace the original dotfiles.

+`git clone --recursive https://github.com/Shunya-sama/dotfiles.git dotfiles`

+Move into the directory that you just cloned.

+`cd dotfiles`

+Now run the following install command in a bash terminal.
+For Windows you can use the Git Bash.
+The second parameter is the name of the OS that you are configuring.
+Options are `{windows, macOS, linux}`.

+`./install-profile windows`

 # Structure